Pointe-Verte, New Brunswick

-Pointe-Verte is an community in Gloucester County, New Brunswick, Canada.
-It held village status prior to 2023.
+Pointe-Verte (Green Point) was a village and was dissolved January 1, 2023, when it amalgamated with other municipalities to form the town of Belle-Baie in Gloucester County, New Brunswick.

 History

-On 1 January 2023, Pointe-Verte amalgamated with Beresford, Nigadoo, Petit-Rocher, and all or part of ten local service districts to form the new town of Belle-Baie.
+On January 1, 2023, Pointe-Verte amalgamated with Beresford, Nigadoo, Petit-Rocher, and all or part of ten local service districts to form the new town of Belle-Baie.
 The community's name remains in official use.

 Geography

 Located on Chaleur Bay 30 km north of Bathurst, the village's main industry is lobster and scallop fishing, as well as forestry.